QuiltMC/rfcs/structure/0072-legal-team.md

 # RFC 4269: Legal Team

-This document has been made according to the process outlined in [RFC 0006](https://github.com/QuiltMC/rfcs/blob/main/structure/0006-governance.md#teams).
+This document has been written according to the process outlined in [RFC 0006](https://github.com/QuiltMC/rfcs/blob/main/structure/0006-governance.md#teams).

 # Summary